lf-tech-team/.github/pull_request_template.md

 ---

-- [ ] PR updated with description and link to Jira
 - [ ] Package dependencies have been updated (where possible)
 - [ ] Documentation has been updated
 - [ ] Automated tests have been updated